desh-woes/private-ai/#60DaysOfUdacity.md

 2. I am also attending a webinar by JP morgan on how to ace a technical interview.
 This starts in a few minutes.

 3. Finally, preparing for a hackathon which is coming up on Friday.
 I am determined to try my best!

+### Day 56:
+**Update** - 22/08/2019
+1. Today I read up on machine learning hackathon experiences and best practices in preparation for my hackathon tommorow.
+Hopefully I will be able to make use of Pytorch and a deep learning model. (https://towardsdatascience.com/qa-machine-learning-data-science-hackathons-921985c9e87d)

+2. Also went through some leetcode coding interview problems.
+I find them interesting.